SwiftXLight/js-ninjas-task-fe/README.md

 ## Summary

 This web application allows you to manage a list of heroes, perform CRUD operations, and upload images.
 Follow the installation, configuration, and usage instructions provided to run the application successfully.
-If you have any questions or encounter any issues, please refer to the documentation or seek assistance from the development team.
+If you have any questions or encounter any issues, please refer to the documentation or seek assistance from me.